JOSEW383/WebScrapping/readme.md

 ### App webScrapping

-Example application made in python for web webScrapping Selenium
+Example applications made in python and Selenum for web Scrapping.
+- webScrapperStatic
+- webScrapperDinamic
+- readXMLAndJSON